reubenjohn/sandblox/README.md

-**Many features of this project are now available natively with Tensorflow 2.
-This project is no longer being maintained.**

 ![SandB|ox](https://image.ibb.co/bRbfGc/SandBlox.png)
 ===
-***Disclaimer**: Sandblox is a work in progress, and so, we describe not only what SandBlox is currently capable of, but also some of it's eventual objectives.*
+**DISCLAIMER: Many features of this project are now available natively with Tensorflow 2.
+This project is no longer being maintained.**
+The corresponding package has been yanked from pip: https://pypi.org/project/sandblox/ due to security vulnerabilities in dependencies.

 **What** is it?
 ---